Handful of Cardinals remain from ’11 Series

-General manager John Mozeliak sees little commonalities, pointing out the ’11 team sneaked into the postseason as the second wild card and this year’s team that until now has had the home-field advantage.
+General manager John Mozeliak sees little commonalities, pointing out the ’11 team sneaked into the postseason as the second wild card.

 “The good story line is you’ve got two teams that have the best records in the game matching up in the World Series,” Mozeliak said.
 “And I think that’s nice.
 A lot of times, that doesn’t work out.”